sanjayaravinth721/Ecommerce/README.md

 - [Detailed Okta Authorization Flow](https://github.com/darbyluv2code/fullstack-angular-and-springboot/blob/master/bonus-content/secure-https-communication/openssl-setup.md)

 ## Noteworthy
 - This repository is a comprehensive Ecommerce solution, focusing on security, user experience, and seamless deployment across diverse environments.
-Explore the codebase to envision the future of online retail
+Explore the codebase to envision the future of online retail.